xiix0/scam/README.md

-Everything will be just tickety-boo today.
+You will be the last person to buy a Chrysler.